25.0 MB (2.2 MB compressed)

 This image may not be used to state or imply the endorsement by the Science History Institute of any product, service or activity, or to concur with an opinion or confirm the accuracy of any text appearing alongside or in logical association with the image.

 Chemical equipment.
 Early 19th-century artwork depicting a variety of devices and instruments used in chemistry experiments.
-These include furnaces and crucibles for heating, and glassware such flasks and retorts for distillation.
-This is Plate I of a series on modern chemical apparatus published in London in 1800 for the 'Encyclopaedia Londinensis, or Universal Dictionary of Arts, Sciences, and Literature'.
+These include glassware such as flasks and connecting tubes.
+At upper left is a weight-and-pulley, together with a lens being used to focus sunlight to produce heat.
+This is Plate III of a series on modern chemical apparatus published in London in 1800 for the 'Encyclopaedia Londinensis, or Universal Dictionary of Arts, Sciences, and Literature'.

 Model release not required.
 Property release not required.